stride3d/stride-docs/en/manual/platforms/linux/index.md

 ## Wayland

 Wayland is a communication protocol between a display server and it's applications, that has gained popularity among many Linux desktop environments.
-Many apps however are still yet to adopt it, relying on the outdated X windowing system.
-They work with wayland compositors thanks to a compatibility layer "xWayland", but can't utilize modern wayland features (such as fractional scalling).
+Many apps however are still yet to adopt it, relying on the outdated X Windowing System (X11).
+They can work on Wayland compositors thanks to a compatibility layer "Xwayland", but can't utilize modern features that aren't present on X11 (such as fractional scalling).

-Currently, **games made with Stride can only run using the X windowing system**.
+Currently, **games made with Stride can only run using the X windowing system**, which is a standard among many games.

 ## In this section